brian-teets/EventTrackerProject/README.md

    | Water object     | `POST api/water`  | CREATE Operation to create a new water log entry.  |
    | Water object     | `PATCH api/water/{id}`   | UPDATE Operation to update an existing water log entry by its id.  |
    | Boolean     | `DELETE api/water/{id}`   | DELETE Operation to delete a water log entry by its id.  |

+   * For testing on the front end now using the index page, you will see a table at the top left of the page containing a list of all current log entries.
+   * You can click on any row of this index table to dynamically display a detail view of that specific record.
+The detail view will dynamically generate in a div section below.
+This is controlled by code in the Javascript file.
+   * With the detail view open, you have the ability to delete that specific record by clicking the `Delete This Entry` button.
+That log entry will be deleted from the database, and the table view and detail view will reload to reflect the change.
+   * Also, when in the detail view, you will see that that entries values have been loaded to the `Add A New Water Log Entry` at the right side of the window.
+   This was implemented for reusability of the existing form and for a slightly simpler implementation.
+From the form, you can edit / update this specific entry.
+   Hit the `Update Selected Entry` button.
+   * Additionally, you can `create` a new log entry using the `Add A New Water Log Entry` and hitting the `Add Water Log` button.

 ### Technologies Used
    * Java